 Chocolate, including hot chocolate and chocolate bars, can contain relatively high levels of copper.
 One 2024 study found that relatively high levels of copper in the urine of girls were associated with increased breast density two years after menarche.
 On the other hand, other studies have reported that while copper does appears to increase the risk of recurrence, it does not heighten risk of primary breast cancer significantly.
 Copper has been shown to promote angiogenesis and metastasis, especially in aggressive forms of breast cancer such as inflammatory (IBC), triple negative (ER-/PR-/HER2-), and HER2 overexpressing (HER2+) breast cancer.

 Dark chocolate contains approximately 0.5 mg copper per ounce, whereas milk chocolate contains approximately 0.14 mg per ounce.
-Although copper is a vital nutrient, women with breast cancer probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.
+Although copper is a vital nutrient, women with breast cancer who are not anemic probably should not exceed the RDA (recommended daily allowance) of approximately 0.9 mg.

 Iron